Noobjuice/cos30019-2018-ass2/Readme.txt

 Summary Report:
 	The team comprised of two members James and Manan who divided the responsibility among themselves.
 		- James
+			- Designed the program structure
+			- Implemented the inference engine and program classes.
-			- Created basic skeleton of the program.
+			- Implemented the truth table class
-			- Added code for reading content from the file.
 			- Worked on the read me file and gave input.
-			- Implemented the whole truth table method.
 		- Manan
 			- Modified some code in the basic skeleton of how the output is returned to the main class and shown on console.
-			- Implemented the whole Forward Chaining.
+			- Implemented the Forward Chaining.
-			- Implemented the whole Backward Chaining.
+			- Implemented the Backward Chaining.
-			- Created half of the readme file.
+			- Created most of the readme file.

 	Both members regulary met in person to discuss the update made by each and to understand if someone is going the wrong way.
 	To communicated out of regular hours, facebook was used to update and ask for help if stuck on any part of the program where both readily helped each other throughout the implication of the assignment.